andreashandel/IDEMAbook/docs/index.md

 # Preface {-}

-This book covers infectious disease epidemiology from a dynamical systems perspective.
+This book discusses infectious disease epidemiology using a model-based approach.

-__Note 1: This book is currently under active development.
+__Note 1: This book is a work in progress.
 I will likely be moving material around, adding new chapters or combining existing ones, and adding more content.
 I don't expect to delete major parts, but rewrites and reshuffling are expected to happen for a while.
 So if something you read previously is 'gone', it got likely moved to a different chapter/section of the book__

-_Note 2: I appreciate receiving feedback.
+Note 2: I appreciate receiving feedback.
 If you think a certain topic is missing that should be covered, or certain topics aren't explained well, or any other thought you have, please provide feedback.
-The best way of doing so is by going to [the github page for this book](https://github.com/ahgroup/DSAIDEbook) and submitting an "Issue".
-Alternatively, feel free to email me (google me to get my email address)._
+The best way of doing so is by going to [the github page for this book](https://github.com/andreashandel/IDEMAbook) and submitting an "Issue".
+Alternatively, feel free to email me (google me to get my email address).

 <!--chapter:end:index.Rmd-->